 But in Kansas, that principle is under fire.

-In 2013, Gov. Sam Brownback set his sights on the courts, calling for changes to the way judges and justices are selected to give him more influence — so he could pack the courts with his supporters more loyal to a political ideology than to the constitution and the law.
+In 2013, Gov. Sam Brownback set his sights on the courts, calling for changes to the way judges and justices are selected.
+The move was designed to give him more influence so he could pack the courts with his supporters — more loyal to political ideology than to the constitution and the law.

 At the same time, Brownback’s allies in the legislature have proposed more than 55 bills designed to retaliate against the court for decisions they didn’t like and to reconfigure the court so as to get decisions more in line with their political agenda.
-They even tried to cut off all funding for Kansas courts if the Kansas Supreme Court refused to rule in cases as the politicians wanted the court to rule.
+They even tried to cut off all funding for Kansas courts if the Kansas Supreme Court refused to issue rulings the politicians wanted.
 It is the first time in the history of the country when two branches of government tried to defund the third, placing the safety and security of every Kansan in jeopardy.
 If Brownback and his allies in the legislature had succeeded, every courthouse across the state would have been shuttered.

-We are working to retain all five Kansas Supreme Court justices and the Court of Appeals judges who are standing for retention this year who have been targeted by Gov. Brownback and his politician friends.
-And, we’re working to preserve the merit-selection system that put them on the bench and gave us fair and impartial courts that uphold the constitution and protect the rights of every Kansan.
+We are working to preserve the merit-selection system that gave us fair and impartial courts, which uphold the constitution and protect the rights of every Kansan.

-Kansans for Fair Courts is an initiative of the Kansas Values Institute, a policy and grassroots advocacy organization committed to educating, equipping, and mobilizing Kansans to take action on a variety of topics that form the bedrock of the Kansas spirit.
+Kansans for Fair Courts is an initiative of the Kansas Values Institute.
+The institute is a policy and grassroots advocacy organization committed to educating, equipping, and mobilizing Kansans to take action on a variety of topics that form the bedrock of the Kansas spirit.
 For more information, please visit www.KansasValuesInstitue.org.